Dusky Goose's Oregon Roots

 From the outset, Founder John Carter committed Dusky Goose to the pursuit of creating wines that endure, improving with age, to rival the best examples of Pinot Noir and Chardonnay from the Old World.

-Planted in 2000, Lillie’s is located adjacent to Rambouillet Estate and its recipe for success lies in its south facing slopes, optimal 300′ – 500′ elevations, rich Jory soil, and exclusively plantings of Dijon Clone 115.
+Planted in 2000, Lillie’s is located adjacent to Rambouillet Estate and its recipe for success lies in the south facing slopes, optimal 300′ – 500′ elevations, rich Jory soil, and exclusively plantings of Dijon Clone 115.

 Fennwood features a diverse, vital mix of Dijon Clones of Pinot Noir & Chardonnay grown in the famous, marine-sedimentary soils of Yamhill-Carlton.